pleiszenburg/zugbruecke/docs/configuration.rst

 -----------------------------------

-If you chose to start your own session with ``zugbruecke.session()``, the session constructor can be provided with a dictionaries containing parameters.
+If you chose to start your own session with ``zugbruecke.session()``, the session constructor can be provided with a dictionary containing parameters.

 Configuration files
 -------------------